 Plus, they focus on what they do have and not on what they do not have.

-Our young next door neighbor was laid off from a job she loves.
+During the pandemic, our young neighbour was laid off from a job she loved.
 Fortunately, she was prepared with savings in her bank account.
 She also implemented cutbacks on childcare and other expenses.
 She was wise enough to appreciate what was left for her and her family to enjoy.

 When was the last time you made note of your good fortune?
 It is the most economical and easily accessible way to avoid depression.
 I feel grateful when I think of living in Canada, our welcoming home, my supportive and long-term marriage, my friends, the travel I have done, my work, and the qualities I have had the privilege to develop.
 One way to list your blessings is in three categories.